Our 20s don’t last forever. When it comes time to voyage into our 30s, things start to get serious.

 2. Eating the Wrong Foods

 Eating McDonald’s at midnight should no longer be a frequent occurrence.
 The same goes for eating at restaurants every day of the week and indulging in fast food too much.
 All of this unhealthy eating catches up with you as you get older.
-It’s important that you make changes to your diet now, rather than later.
+It would help if you changed your diet now rather than later.

 3. Keeping Toxic People in Your Life

 When you’re always busy with work and family, the last thing you want to deal with is toxic relationships.
-Toxic friends can put a damper on your day, and will just put you in an overall bad mood.
-Learning how to identify toxic people, and actually getting them out of your life is an instant stress-reliever.
+Toxic friends can put a damper on your day and just put you in a bad mood.
+Learning how to identify toxic people and actually getting them out of your life is an instant stress-reliever.

 4. Skipping out on Yearly Physicals